 If your gonna have someone play Sarah Connor, here’s an idea, hire an actor that kinda looks and behaves like Linda Hamilton’s Sarah Connor.
 You’re going back to 1984.
 This is The Terminator.
 Lorne Balfe should have been hitting the 80’s synthwave, at least for this part of the film.
 The first Terminator had a few science issues it had to deal with but managed to get away with it.
 This Genisys is hamstrung by the simple paradox; if and when Reese has sex with Connors.
 John Connor will be a different personality because sperm and eggs are ….
 Biologically the future person who is to become John Connor will depend on the moment of ovulation and conception.
 So focusing on this for so long gives the plot a lameness not matched by the other films.

 Two.
 If not reflecting Michael Biehn’s Kyle Reese was detrimental enough, Jai Courtney’s portrayal of a block of wood sank the film even deeper.
-Plot-wise you can expect Sarah to be a different person because she grew up different, but Reese just came out of time displacement the same guy as the 1984 guy.
+Plot-wise you can expect Sarah to be a different person because she grew up different, but Reese just came out of time displacement the same guy like the 1984 guy.
 It’s the same guy.
 A CGI Michael Biehn would have worked better, but they couldn’t even sustain a CGI Arnold.
 Within two minutes into the fight scene, CGI Arnold’s face is blown off.
 I guess this sort of thing is expensive.

 Five.
 The helicopter chase scene looked dodgy as hell, like really bad, unless they were trying to emulate 90’s CGI.
 Here’s a tip, use real helicopters or scrap this scene.